 Zoe looked at me dubiously, but before she could comment, my mom regained consciousness and jumped off the couch.
 She came over to me and grabbed my arm again to inspect the designation.
 She dropped it just as quickly, as if it burned her.

 “How could you do this to me?
 To this family!”
-Her entire face was flushed from anger, and she was shaking with rage.
+Her face was flushed as she shook with rage.
 “Get out!
 Get your things and get out of here!”

 “Seriously, mom?
 I had no control over this and now you’re kicking me out because I didn’t turn out to be what you wanted?”
-I asked incredulously, finding boldness from somewhere deep inside.
+Incredulity taking over my face, I found strength from somewhere deep inside.
 I was tired of the way she treated me, and now that I had options, I was relieved that I could go anytime I wanted, though it would have been nice to have her support me no matter what.

 “You don’t fit into this family anymore.
 We are healers!
 We save people!
 I don’t even know what to say to you.
 Just get out.”